AlaskaAirlines/WC-Generator/template/README.md

 ### Design Token CSS Custom Property dependency

-The use of any ODS Component has a dependency on the [ODS Design Tokens](https://www.npmjs.com/package/@alaskaairux/orion-design-tokens).
+The use of any ODS Component has a dependency on the [ODS Design Tokens (npm install)](https://www.npmjs.com/package/@alaskaairux/orion-design-tokens).
 See repository and API information [here](https://github.com/AlaskaAirlines/OrionDesignTokens).

 For additional details in regards to using Orion Design Tokens with components, please see [./docs/TECH_DETAILS.md](https://github.com/AlaskaAirlines/OrionStatelessComponents__docs/blob/master/docs/TECH_DETAILS.md)